canjs/canjs/docs/can-guides/commitment/recipes/tinder-like-carousel/Tinder-Like-Carousel.md

-@page guides/recipes/tinder-carousel Tinder Carousel (Medium)
+@page guides/recipes/tinder-carousel Tinder Carousel
-@parent guides/recipes
+@parent guides/recipes/intermediate

-@description This guide walks you through building a [Tinder](https://tinder.com/)-like carousel.
+@description This intermediate guide walks you through building a [Tinder](https://tinder.com/)-like carousel.
 Learn how to build apps that use dragging user interactions.

 @body